fernandocalero/power-bi-porfolio/blog.md

 <details>
 <summary>
-  Sales and Budget
+  Sales and Budget in separete columns and Unpivot
 </summary>

-# Sales and Budget
+# Sales and Budget in separate columns and Unpivot

 Have you ever received an excel file like the one below with two columns, one for actuals and another for budget sales figures and you have to build the fact table with only one column for the amount and